Doctor insights on:

 Spinach and oxalate: Spinach is rich in oxalate; calcium oxalate forms 80% of stones in adults; many foods contain oxalate, only nine foods are believed to promote kidney stone formation.
 They are: beets, spinach, rhubarb, strawberries, nuts, chocolate, tea, wheat bran, and all dry beans It is best to avoid these foods.
 Drinking 3 to 4 liters per day of fluid is essential.
 Too much spinach would be one cup per day ...Read moreSee 1 more doctor answer

 Pain & nausea: "attack" means a sudden onset of right upper abdominal pain, nausea, sometimes vomiting.
 Usually happens a few hours after eating, especially if greasy fried fatty foods.
 Pain usually resolves over a few hours.
 Usually caused by gallstones.
 Need to go to an er if pains & vomiting do not resolve. ...Read more

 The gallbladder is a sac-like structure located under the right lobe of the liver.
 It is attached to the common bile duct via the cystic duct.
 The gallbladder can store bile when the bile is not needed, and can squeeze bile into the bile duct and intestine for digestion when a person eats larger ...Read more

-- What does gall bladder destended state mean?
+- What to do for gall bladder pain?

-- What food causes the gall bladder to pain?
+- What are the symptoms of gall bladder disease?